Jelloeater/pyfedi/CONTRIBUTING.md

 The general style and philosphy behind the way things have been constructed is well described by [The Grug Brained Developer](https://grugbrain.dev/).
 If that page resonates with you then you'll probably enjoy your time here!
-Our code needs to be simple enough that new developers of all skill levels can easily understand what's going on and onboard quickly without a lot of upfront time investment.
+The codebase needs to be simple enough that new developers of all skill levels can easily understand what's going on and onboard quickly without a lot of upfront time investment.
 Sometimes this will mean writing slightly more verbose/boring code or avoiding the use of advanced design patterns.